juliepanda/twit/README.md

 ## Twit
-Tweets to Twitter after randomly "madlibbing" the tweets.
+Tweets to Twitter after "madlibbing" the tweets by converting words to their synonyms.

 Tasks:
- - combining Twitter native button with scrambler
+ - hide DINO_KEY
- - beautify index
+ - beautify
  - update Dinosaurus to Wordnet (better API)